Written by Calvin on August 23, 2013/Calvin's Corner

 This article will feature the 2013 Mountain Bike World Championships held in Pietermaritzburg, Republic of South Africa.
 I will attempt to post current information as it happens, that is, once I am on the ground in Pietermartinzburg on Sunday, August 25th.
 I will put the most current posts at the top of this page.

-Bugout day.
+Bugout day, where we say goodbye to our wonderful hosts at the StayEasy Inn.
 We packed up last night, and today we travel to Durban, then home.
 An odd feeling, happy and yet sad.
 Hope we did some good for our USA riders.

 Last day of racing, and then bugout (that’s an entirely different story).
 In the morning there will be XCE, an exciting new race format.
 But at the same time is DH practice, so we must cover both.
 Beginning at 14:00 is the Elite DH Championships, beginning with the women.